Kitware/trame/docs/vitepress/guide/versions/trame_v2-3.md

 ## New warning due to breaking change

 A message will be printed by default at the startup of trame with the v3 version.
-We are expecting to remove that message during summer 2024.
+We removed that message during summer 2024.

 ::: info